ibork-dev/iwanbork-portfolio/README.md

 <div align="center">

-# Project Portfolio Iwan Bork
+# Project Portfolio Iwan Bork (still under construction)

 Hi everyone!
 I'm Iwan Bork, a passionate computer vision engineer!
 I studied Cognitive Informatics for my bachelor's degree at Bielefeld University, Germany, where I studied the fundamentals of computer science, specializing in computer vision and image processing.
 This sparked my interest in this field, and I subsequently completed an Erasmus Mundus master's program in image processing and computer vision, where I studied in Budapest, Madrid, and Bordeaux.